Academic (School) Reference Letter Samples – Templates

 What is Included in an Academic Reference Letter?

-Academic reference letters for students should include the following important details:
+It should include the following important details:

-• The referee’s name and contact information,
+• The referee’s name and contact information

 • The name of the student being recommended